WildCodeSchool/reims-0219-js-its-my-city-front/README.md

 Our client, Alexis Michel, noticed that in a lot of French cities, public organisms and structures are offering free facilities and resources to their citizens.
 Nonetheless, they are hardly used by the people they are intended to.
 This is mainly due to a lack of information on how to find these facilities, in which state they are and how and when they are accessible.

-Facing this, Alexis asked us to develop a prototype for It's my city, an app that will gather all those facilities and resources in a same place, to make them really available to everybody.
+Facing this, Alexis asked us to develop a prototype for **"It's my city"**, an app that will gather all those facilities and resources in a same place, to make them really available to everybody.
 On top of that, to make the app more enjoyable and add a community aspect to it, the initial specs added the ability for an user to add his/her own facilities not referenced in the app yet, to rate it on different criteria and make them available to all other users.

 Main principles of the app :
 - A map where the user is geolocated<br>